 - Jaundice> 3 weeks

 Lab investigations are done on similar lines of jaundice.
-There is not lab test to identify breast milk jaundice as entoty and the diagnosis of breast milk jaundice is of exclusion.
+There is no lab test to identify breast milk jaundice as such and the diagnosis is one of exclusion.

 - Total serum bilirubin concentration when jaundice has progressed from the face to the chest